osydorchuk89/book_recommendations/README.md

 # Book recommendation system

 In this project, I built a book recommendation system using collaborative filtering.
 The project is based on the [video](https://www.youtube.com/watch?v=mrWzQy_Lddc) by Vik Paruchuri, founder of Dataquest.
 I followed the general guidelines suggested in the video, but also added some changes that I hope made the workflow more robust and the recommendations more relevant.
-I also used an item-based collaborative filtering approach, aside from the user-based one from the video.
+Aside from the memory-based approach to collaborative filtering using similarities between users, I also user a memory-based approach using similarities between books and a model-based approach using matrix factorization.

 ## Data